nteetor/yonder/docs/design/float.md

 title: Tag element float
 description: |-
   Use `float()` to float an element to the left or right side of its parent element.
-A classic example using floats is a newspaper layout where text is wrapped around a picture.
+A newspaper layout is a classic usage where an image is floated with text wrapped around.
 parameters:
 - name: .tag
   description: A tag element.
 - name: side
   description: |-
-    A [responsive] argument.
+    A [responsive](/responsive.html) argument.
 One of `"left"` or `"right"` specifying the side to float the element.
 family: design
 export: ''
 examples:
-- title: '## Newspaper layout'
+- title: Newspaper layout
   body:
+  - type: code
-  - code: |-
+    content: |-
       div(
         div() %>%
-          padding(5) %>%
+          height(3) %>%
           margin(right = 2) %>%
           background("amber") %>%
           float("left"),